Shraddha0607/Kirana-Store/Readme.md

 KIRANA-STORE

 A full-featured e-commerce grocery store built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-KIRANA-STORE enables users to browse grocery products, manage their carts, and experience a dynamic shopping flow, with features such as authentication, payments, and responsive design.
+Kirana store enables users to browse grocery products, manage their carts, and experience a dynamic shopping flow, with features such as authentication, payments, and responsive design.

 Table of Contents
 Features